Lyrekos Modes

 - Conversation mode — the teacher says "now play along with me."

 - Unison mode — the teacher plays the just-recorded performance back as a backing track.
 Students sing or play along.
-The synchronized result is heard in near-real-time.
+The synchronized result is heard by the teacher in near-real-time.

 - Playback mode — the teacher plays the combined recording back for everyone and adjusts the mix.